Early warning of precessing neutron-star black-hole binary mergers with the near-future gravitational-wave detectors: Discussions

 \subsection{GW Detector networks}

 In \figref{FIG:result_TimeEvolution}, the results for two A+s and AdV+ are similar to those for two A+s, AdV+, and KAGRA+.
 However, it does not mean that a fourth detector is unnecessary for multi-messenger observations.
 The first advantage is duty cycle.
-Even if the parameter estimation with three detectors is sufficient, the duty cycle that more than three detectors operate in the four-detector network is much higher than the one that in the three detectors, i.~e.~51\% increases to 82\% given a single-detector duty cycle of 80\%.
+The duty cycle that at least three active detectors out of four detectors is much higher than the one that three active detectors out of three detectors, i.~e.~$51\%$ increases to $82\%$ given a single-detector duty cycle of $80\%$.
 The second advantage is multimodality in the sky localization.
 When three detectors are at work and only the arrival-time differences between detectors are measured, a mirror candidate spot in the sky probability map always appears above/below the plane spanned by the detectors.
 By adding a fourth detector to the network, a mirror candidate spot can be eliminated.
 Then EM observers can avoid pointing their telescopes to the fake sky direction.
 From these two reasons, the fourth detector is important for the multi-messenger astronomy.